-709. NOTICE OF EMPLOYEE'S CRIMINAL CONVICTION
+709. NOTICE OF CRIMINAL CONVICTION

-709.1 Each licensee shall immediately notify the Board in writing if the licensee discovers that any employee who sells, gives, furnishes, or distributes any alcoholic beverage has at any time prior to or during his or her employment been arrested or convicted for other than minor traffic violations.
-For purposes of this section, "immediately" shall mean notifying the Board within seven (7) days of discovering the criminal conviction.
+- 709.1 A licensee shall immediately notify the Board in writing if the licensee discovers that a Board-approved manager, owner, or solicitor has been convicted of an offense other than a minor traffic offense; except, that there shall be no notification required for any such conviction that is more than five (5) years old. - 709.2 For purposes of this section, "immediately" shall mean notifying the Board within seven (7) calendar days upon discovery of the criminal conviction.